- Antique Satin

 - Usually a 100% cotton fabric that has been brushed on one or both sides for softness.
 Typically used for shirts and sleepwear.

-- Synthetic knit fabric that stretches across the grain.
+- A brushed polyester fabric that is quite lofty, and stretches along the grain.
 Suitable for vests, jackets and tops.

 - French Terry Knit